Academic Regulations and Policies

 Course substitutions may be approved by any of the following methods:

-Acceptance of Credit from Prior Learning Experience (CPL)
+Acceptance of Credit for Prior Learning Experience (CPL)

 Upon completion of the Student Education Plan (SEP), pursuant to Education Code 78212, a student who is a veteran or an active-duty member of the armed forces, holds industry-recognized credentials, or requests credit for a course based on their prior learning shall meet with a Counselor to complete the appropriate paperwork and then be referred to the appropriate department faculty member for assessment of prior learning.
 Students may accept, decline, or appeal decisions related to award of credit, and in the cases of credit by exam, pursuant to Title 5 Sections 55021 and 55025.